AHI Architectural Heritage Intervention

 - Exterior espaces: from of a maximum selection of 10, 1 award and finalists will be established.

-In addition, from all the work presented, the award organization along with the winner of the 5th edition, will concede a Special Restoration Mention to the intervention which from a technical and methodological point of view stands out for its quality, precision and respect.
+In addition, from all the work presented, two Special Mention will be concede: a Special Restoration Mention to the intervention which from a technical and methodological point of view stands out for its quality, precision and respect; and a Special New European Bauhaus Mention to the work presented that prioritize ideals such as sustainability, aesthetics, or inclusion.

 The organization reserves the right to declare any award category vacant, stating the appropriate reason on record.
 The winners will be awarded a framed reproduction of an original photograph by Francesc Català Roca from the historical archive of COAC.
 The finalists and those selected will receive a diploma.